Southern bald ibis: Conservation status

-The southern bald ibis is currently listed as vulnerable on the IUCN Red List of Threatened Species.
+The southern bald ibis is currently listed as Near Threatened on the IUCN Red List of Threatened Species.
 However, there is no immediate threat of the species going extinct.
 The bird is also listed in the Convention on International Trade in Endangered Species (CITES), signifying that the trade of this species is substantially regulated.

 One of the greatest causes in the decline of this species is human disturbance at their breeding sites and the degradation of their habitat.
 Most of the breeding sites occur on privately owned land, whereas only a small minority of breeding pairs are located on nature reserves or state forest land, which are the only areas where they are guaranteed protection.
 Therefore, a large portion of the population is dependent on the efforts and contributions of private landowners.
 Furthermore, another threat is that the adult birds may be captured in order to collect the eggs and nestlings for food or medicine in some African tribal practices.
 The hunting of these birds has also been popular in farming populations to supplement their meat supplies.
 Local hunting continues to be a threat today.